Book a Demo

 Using threat intelligence to prepare for a crisis

+Threat intelligence, sometimes called threat detection, is a way to become aware of potential risks and threats to your organization.
 Threat intelligence software can filter intelligence for specific topics or geofencing for particular locations.
 This filtering brings more relevant information to recipients about who an upcoming event will impact so that teams can prepare and respond and reduce the negative impact on loss of property and lives.

 Threat intelligence also helps organizations stay ahead of those risks and maintain business continuity.
 Threat intelligence is a 24/7 function that supports day-to-day operations for organizations, which is important even before a crisis occurs.
 For example, relevant information such as power utility status or a change to a wildfire boundary zone can help prepare organizations for an impending crisis.